 Story by Chris Chamberlain

 In the years between the end of Prohibition and the beginning of the 21st century, the world of Tennessee spirits was pretty much dominated by two big names: Jack and George, as in Jack Daniel’s and George Dickel, the major players in the Tennessee whiskey category.
 In fact, state law dictated that alcohol could only be distilled in three counties of the state, two of which happened to be homes to the long-time whiskey stalwarts.
+This brief guide to the Tennessee Whiskey Trail provides enough info to get you up-to-speed.

 That all changed in 2009 when the legislature altered some of the old laws that had served as a barrier to entry for new distilleries and allowed a host of new players to enter the game.
 Since then, more than 30 production facilities have opened, distilling spirits that range from moonshine to gin to exotic malted grain whiskeys.
 Even in the face of this expansion, the state is still best known for its eponymous product, Tennessee whiskey.